Ritu Arya: Early life and education

-Ritu Arya's mother and father both work in real estate.
-She is of Indian descent, and has two brothers: Romi and Rahul, the latter of whom is also an actor.
-Arya began acting as a teenager.
+Ritu Arya was born in Surrey and grew up in West Bromwich.
+She is of Indian descent, and has two brothers, Romi and Rahul, the latter of whom is also an actor.
+She began acting as a teenager.

 Arya obtained a BSc in astrophysics from the University of Southampton in Southampton, England, where she performed as part of the Southampton University Theatre Group and Comedy Society, including several shows at the Edinburgh Fringe Festival.
 She subsequently trained at the Oxford School of Drama.

 Career

 Acting

 Arya first had acting roles in a series of roles in short films, and had a guest appearance in the series Sherlock in 2014.

 She played the recurring role of Dr. Megan Sharma in the British soap opera Doctors, for which she was nominated for the British Soap Award for Best Newcomer in 2017.
 She also had a recurring role as the android Flash in the series Humans from 2016 to 2018.

 In 2019, Arya appeared as Jenna in the film Last Christmas, which was a commercial success.
 The following year, she had a recurring role as Lava in the Netflix series Feel Good and guest starred in the series Doctor Who.

 In 2020, Arya starred as Lila Pitts in the second season of the Netflix original series The Umbrella Academy, which earned her praise.
-She reprised the character in the series' third season, which was released in 2022.
+She reprised the character in the series' third and fourth seasons, which were released in 2022 and 2024.
 Bustle magazine described her performance in the series as "scene-stealing" and Uproxx called Arya the "wild-card" of the show.
 The series ended in 2024.

 In 2021, Arya co-starred in the Netflix film Red Notice, and in 2023 appeared in Greta Gerwig's Barbie.

 In 2024 she plays a lead role in the action series Paris Has Fallen as MI6 operative Zara Taylor, opposite French actor Tewfik Jallab.